Emerald ash borer: Monitoring

-Sometimes trees are girdled to act as trap trees to monitor for emerald ash borer.
+Sometimes, trees are girdled to act as trap trees to monitor for emerald ash borers.
 The stressed tree attracts egg-laying females in the spring, and trees can be debarked in the fall to search for larvae.
 If detected, an area is often placed under a quarantine to prevent infested wood material from causing new infestations.
 Further control measures are then taken within the area to slow population growth by reducing beetle numbers, preventing them from reaching reproductive maturity and dispersing, and reducing the abundance of ash trees.

-Government agencies in both the U.S. and Canada have utilized a native species of parasitoid wasp, Cerceris fumipennis, as a means of detecting areas to which emerald ash borer has spread.
-The females of these wasps hunt other jewel beetles and emerald ash borer if it is present.
-The wasps stun the beetles and carry them back to their burrows in the ground where they are stored until the wasps' eggs hatch and the wasp larvae feed on the beetles.
+Government agencies in both the U.S. and Canada have used a native species of parasitoid wasp, Cerceris fumipennis, as a means of detecting areas to which the emerald ash borer has spread.
+The females of these wasps hunt other jewel beetles and emerald ash borers if present.
+The wasps stun the beetles and carry them back to their burrows in the ground, where they are stored until the wasps' eggs hatch and the wasp larvae feed on the beetles.
 Volunteers catch the wasps as they return to their burrows carrying the beetles to determine whether emerald ash borer is present.
 This methodology is known as biological surveillance, as opposed to biological control, because it does not appear that the wasps have a significant negative impact on emerald ash borer populations.

 Management

-In areas where emerald ash borer is non-native and invasive, quarantines, infested tree removal, insecticides, and biological control are used to reduce damage to ash trees.
+In areas where the emerald ash borer is non-native and invasive, quarantines, infested tree removal, insecticides, and biological control are used to reduce damage to ash trees.